 We are in a fast-paced world, and people need information fast.
 Almost all people in the world use smartphones to do just about anything because they are handy and easy-to-use.
 Consumers expect services now to be also like a smartphone — a place where they can get information as quickly as possible.
-Unlike emails, new communication platforms, like WhatsApp, which you can install in both smartphone or desktop, trimmed the procedure a customer needs to go through to successfully conclude a sale to only two steps: (1) open the message, and (2) respond to the message.
+Unlike emails, new communication platforms, like WhatsApp, owned by Meta which also owns Facebook, which you can install in both smartphone or desktop, trimmed the procedure a customer needs to go through to successfully conclude a sale to only two steps: (1) open the message, and (2) respond to the message.

 The massive 1.5 billion WhatsApp users is not the only reason why businesses are enticed to use WhatsApp – it is also the engagement.
 According to RocketBots, WhatsApp users send out 45 messages per day on average.
 WhatsApp enjoys high traffic because it is commonly used to send messages to family and friends.
 Users naturally constantly check it.
 The messaging app also has read and receipt indicators, which, RocketBots said are forms of “psychological pressure” for users to respond to messages they receive.
 Because WhatsApp is used mainly for personal communication, the tone is typically informal and friendly.
 With these new communication platforms, unanswered calls and obtrusive contact are expected to drop.